A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Methods to Retrieve Star Formation History from a WD population

 \subsubsection{Bolometric magnitude}

-We have identified four main contributions to the uncertainties in the bolometric magnitudes, with which we require to derive the size of the smoothing kernel as a function of the bolometric magnitude.
+We have identified two main contributions to the uncertainties in the bolometric magnitudes, with which we require to derive the size of the smoothing kernel as a function of the bolometric magnitude.

-\paragraph{Uncertainties in the synthetic photometry \\} The synthetic photometry also comes with uncertainties, we estimate the model uncertainty using the FWHM of the residuals in the SDSS filters reported in \citet{2006AJ....132.1221H}.
-We take the mean FWHM of in $u$, $g$ and $r$ as the proxy of $G_{\mathrm{BP}}$; the mean FWHM of $u$, $g$, $r$, $i$ and $z$ as a proxy of $G$; and the mean FWHM of $r$, $i$ and $z$ as the proxy of $G_{\mathrm{RP}}$.
-Dividing them by $2.355$ gives us the dispersion that is added to the \textit{Gaia} magnitude uncertainty in quadrature.
-These values are found to be $\sigma_{G_{\mathrm{BP}}}=0.0529$, $\sigma_{G}=0.0462$ and $\sigma_{G_{\mathrm{RP}}}=0.0343$\,mag.

-\paragraph{Intrinsic distribution of surface gravity \\} Singly evolved WDs follow a narrow distribution of surface gravity with $\log(g)=7.998 \pm 0.011$ for DA~\citep{2021MNRAS.507.4646K}.
-An assumption of a fixed surface gravity will lead to a small contribution to the smoothing kernel as it increases the uncertainty.

-\paragraph{Uncertainties in photometric fitting \\} \citet{2014ApJ...796..128G} reported that photometric fitting with a model grid of synthetic photometry leads to a dispersion of $\sigma_{\log(g)} = 0.404$ in the $\log(g)$, which is the combined effect of the intrinsic dispersion and the precision.
-This is precisely the quantity required in this work because the GCNS sample of WDs was fitted assuming a fixed surface gravity.
+\paragraph{Intrinsic distribution of surface gravity \\} Given the simple treatment adopted in the GCNS sample selection, a representative ``intrinsic'' distribution in the surface gravity should include non-DA WDs, we take the 40\,pc WDs from Table 1 of \citet{2024MNRAS.527.8687O} to get an average $\log(g)=8.0607$ with a dispersion of $0.2783$.

+\paragraph{Uncertainties in photometric fitting \\} From the lower panel of Fig.~14 of \citet{2021MNRAS.508.3877G}, the dispersion in the difference between spectroscopic surface gravities and the photometric ones is about 0.03~dex based on the width of the envelope.

-\paragraph*{Total uncertainties and dispersion \\} In order to obtain the estimates of the uncertainties in the fitted bolometric magnitudes due to the assumption of fixed surface gravity, we used \textsc{WDPhotTools} to fit the GCNS WD samples in the three \textit{Gaia} filters at seven surface gravities.
+\paragraph*{Total uncertainties and dispersion \\} In order to obtain the estimates of the uncertainties in the fitted bolometric magnitudes, we used \textsc{WDPhotTools} to fit the GCNS WD samples in the three \textit{Gaia} filters at seven surface gravities.
 These seven values range from $\log(g) - 3\sigma_{\log(g)}$ to $\log(g) + 3\sigma_{\log(g)}$ in an increment of one $\sigma_{\log(g)}$.
-The photometric uncertainties in the \textit{Gaia} filters are the sum in quadrature of the given uncertainties in the photometry in each filter and the corresponding uncertainties in the synthetic photometry~(Section \ref{sec:synthetic_photometry} and \ref{sec:synthetic_photometry}).
 While the $\sigma_{\log(g)}$ is the sum in quadrature of the intrinsic distribution of surface gravity and the dispersion in surface gravity coming from photometric fitting~ (Section~\ref{sec:logg_intrinsic_dispersion} and \ref{sec:logg_photometric_fitting}).

 From the seven fitted bolometric magnitudes, we can approximate the dispersion with:

 The Gaussian smoothing kernel is described by the sum of the fitting uncertainties, the model uncertainties and the distribution coming from the assumption of fixed surface gravity in quadrature~(blue scattered points in top panel of Fig.~\ref{fig:magnitude_resolution}).
 The weighted average uncertainty as a function of the bolometric magnitude is computed using the inverse maximum volume as weights as it is used to weight each data point to the WDLF\footnote{ the bin centres of the bolometric magnitude used to compute the average are 1.5, 2.5, 3.5, 4.5, 5.25, 5.75, 6.25, 6.625, 6.85 to 17.25 in increment of 0.2 and the last bin is centred at 17.475}.